-Alderley is a residential suburb, six kilometres north of Central Brisbane.
+Alderley is a residential suburb, 6 km north of Central Brisbane.
 It is on the Ferny Grove railway line (1899) and adjoins the south side of Kedron Brook.

 An elevated suburb, it was described as worthless bushland inhabited by a few cattle and settlers, with clayey soil suitable for bricks and pottery.
 The origin of the name is uncertain.
 Alderley Edge is a panoramic hill south-west of Stockport in Cheshire, England.
 In any event, the name came to the district in 1882 when the Alderley post office was opened, and confirmed in 1886 when the Alderley Arms Hotel in Samford Road was licensed.

 The Raymont family planted Brisbane's first vineyard in the region in the 1860s.
 The Raymonts went on to operate the post office, store and, in the 1920s, a petrol station in Enoggera Road.
 Raymont Road commemorates the family's contribution to the development of the suburb.